 How to tile a bathroom floor:

-- Using adhesive, apply the tiles to the floor in a neat pattern, checking as you go that the tiles are totally flat and straight.
+- Using adhesive, apply the tiles to the floor in a neat pattern, checking as you go that the tiles are flat and straight.

 - If using battens, remove them now.

-- Now to apply the tiles around the edges.
+- Now apply the tiles around the edges.
 Measure the distance between the last whole tile in each row and the wall as it might not be uniform.
-Cut the tile to this size and apply with adhesive.
+Cut the tile to size and apply with adhesive.

 - Leave to dry, then grout your tiles using the same method outlined for walls.

 - Don't apply pressure or walk on your floor tiles until the adhesive has completely dried.

 - Use a grout protector spray to make grout easier to clean and extend its lifespan, preventing you from having to regrout your bathroom too often.

 - When cleaning tiles, only use products suitable for the material, as using the wrong product could cause permanent damage to the tile’s surface.